rchui/perg/README.md

 ###Modes:
     -f    Single File Search    Signals perg to only search the <file> for the <search term>.
 If -f is not used, perg will search the entire directory from where perg is called from.

+    -h    Include Hidden        Will include hidden files in the search.
+Default search behavior is to ignore hidden files.

     -r    Recursive Search      Recursively searches through the directory and all sub directories for the given <search term>.
 Will not do anything if the [-f <file>] flag is given.